 Have you ever thought about switching to fluoride-free toothpaste?
 I have.
 Mostly when I had acne and found myself down a Google black hole, reading on forums that people were blaming fluoride for their hormonal breakouts.
 Fluoride is used in toothpaste to strengthen the teeth and prevent cavities.
 Despite murmurs that fluoride is bad for our health (it’s been linked to everything from kidney stones to cancer), there’s little concrete evidence out there to corroborate the need to switch to fluoride-free toothpaste.
 To try and get to the bottom of it, I spoke to two dentists to find out whether we should make the switch.
 I also sent them the ingredient lists for three alternative fluoride-free toothpastes to review.

-Keep scrolling to find out what they had to say on the notoriously divisive subject.
+Check out what they had to say on the notoriously divisive subject.

 Harvey Grahame, BDS, clinical director at Smilepod.co.uk, isn’t convinced by fluoride-free toothpaste, and that’s putting it mildly: “I am really skeptical of these expensive, beautifully packaged products that have little or no science behind them.
 They have removed all the active ingredients responsible for the huge improvements we see in dental health and replaced them with exotic sounding oils!”